Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 These can be instantiated, bot not copied or moved, because they have no no copy or move constructors.
 Useful to implement types like atomic operations.

-From v 0.4.0: Structs support default parameters
 See example `structs2.mojo` from mojo_gym: perhaps as exercise?

+- From v 0.4.0: Structs support default parameters
+- From v 0.5.0: Structs support keyword parameters, also with defaults (enclosed in [])